matteoauger/matteoauger/README.md

 ### Experience :mortar_board:

-I'm currently working as a developer. \
+I currently work as a developer. \
 Here is the languages and frameworks i'm used to work with:
 * **OOP:** C#, Java, Python, C++, PHP
 * **Backend:** .NET Core, Symfony, NodeJS